daniellerch/daniellerch.github.io/stego/aletheia/f5-attack-en.md

    and J. Fridrich, editors, Proceedings of the 9th ACM Multimedia & Security Workshop, pages 3-14, Dallas, TX, September 20-21, 2007.

-3. Steganalysis of JPEG Images: Breaking the F5 Algorithm, with M. Goljan and
+3. Steganalysis of JPEG Images: Breaking the F5 Algorithm, J. Fridrich, M. Goljan and
    D. Hogea, 5th Information Hiding Workshop, Noordwijkerhout, The Netherlands, 7-9 October 2002, pp. 310-323.

 4. EfficientNet: Rethinking model scaling for convolutional neural networks.
    Mingxing Tan and Quoc V Le.
 In International Conference on Machine Learning, 2019.

 5. Detection of Classifier Inconsistencies in Image Steganalysis.
+Daniel Lerch-Hostalot, David Megías.
 July 2019.
 Proceedings of the ACM Workshop on Information Hiding and Multimedia Security.